2026 United States House of Representatives elections in West Virginia

 The 2026 United States House of Representatives elections in West Virginia will be held on November 3, 2026, to elect the 2 U.S. representatives from the State of West Virginia, one from each of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on May 12, 2026.

 District 1

 The 1st congressional district of West Virginia encompasses the southern portion of the state, including Charleston and Huntington, as well as the smaller cities of Beckley, Bluefield, Lewisburg, Princeton, and White Sulphur Springs.
 The incumbent is Republican Carol Miller, who was re-elected with 66.4% of the vote in 2024.